 When asked who called him for this important meeting, Mr. Chaney could only remember the first name, didn't know the last name.
-Again, why would Mosaic, who had been involved with both Mr. Criswell and Mr. Radovan since September of 2014 in trying to get this loan in the works reach out to somebody who admittedly didn't know him to have a meeting without Mr. Criswell or Mr. Radovan present?
-I believe there was some testimony that there may have been a family connection or familiarity between Mr. Criswell and the Halls.
-It just did not make sense.
+Again, why would Mosaic, who had been involved with both Mr. Criswell and Mr. Radovan since September of 2014 in trying to get this loan in the works believe there was some testimony that there may have been a family connection or familiarity between Mr. Criswell and the Halls.
+It just did not make sense. '''